je-so/iqueue/README.md

 ## Example with Busy Waiting

 A queue with size 3 is created.
 The client pushes 3 messages into the queue without waiting.
 The client waits in a busy loop until all messages has been processed.
+It does not call *wait_iqsignal* but uses *signalcount_iqsignal* to check for all 3 messages.

-It checks the results and exits.
+Then it checks that every message has been processed correctly.

 ```C
 #include "iqueue.h"